Meet Our Staff

 email@example.com | 615.966.2015 | Ezell 237

 Paul joined Lipscomb Missions as a student worker in July 2008.
 He graduated in August 2008 with a BS in Finance & Economics from Lipscomb University.
 Following his graduation, Paul continued to work part time for the program through the next year.
 In September 2009 he accepted the position of program assistant, and in December 2010 began serving as Missions Coordinator.
 In addition to coordinating trips in the US, Europe, and Africa, Paul manages and oversees Lipscomb Missions' systems/processes, databases, website, and other technical elements of the program.
 In May 2016, he earned a master's degree in Information Technology with a Data Science concentration, also from Lipscomb University.

 Paul's involvement with Lipscomb Missions began as a student participant.
 Through those experiences, he has developed a passion for mission work and utilizing his training and skills in this field.
 He has served as the team leader for Lipscomb's trip to the Village of Hope in Ghana, West Africa for more than ten years, creating a strong ministry partnership while growing close personal relationships.
 In addition to Ghana, Paul has served in leadership roles for Lipscomb teams in Baja, Mexico and Fort Worth, Texas.

 Originally from Columbus, Ohio, Paul is a loyal fan to his hometown sports teams (namely Ohio State and the Cincinnati Reds).
 He enjoys biking, running, sports (playing and watching), the outdoors, cooking, and crossword puzzles.

 Paul and his wife Rachel (Jones) were married in August 2010.
-They are part of the Ethos Church family.
+They are part of the Ethos Church family at Marathon Village.

 Mallory Clancy | Missions Coordinator